 Months of entry

-In philosophy of language modules you will examine the influence of philosophical theories on the analysis of language, focusing on the relationship between philosophy of language and linguistics.
+Philosophy of language modules examine the influence of philosophical theories on the analysis of language, focusing on the critical analysis of the relationship between the philosophy of language and linguistics.

 Qualification and course duration